lefteriskat/mlops_project/reports/README.md

 We did not manage to implement monitoring.
 Nevertheless monitoring is a very significant part of a real-world model deployment since it measures the model's performance and inform us about different events that maybe require some actions from us.
-For example errors, where we have to provide a fix asap to make our deployed model available again.
+For example, errors, where we have to provide a fix asap to make our deployed model available again.
-Another case where we have to take an action is when the accuracy of our model has dropped significantly due to data drifting and we need to re-train it with new data.
+Another case where we have to take an action, and it is ML related, is when the accuracy of our model has dropped significantly due to data drifting and we need to re-train it with new data.
+Therefore, monitoring is a must have for real-world ML applications where the model is used for several puproses and you have to ensure both quality for our predictions and availability.

 ### Question 24